-The RJ21X network interface has a female 50-pin (25-pair) amphenol connector, as shown in Figure 4-1.
+The RJ21X network interface has a female 50-pin (25-pair) amphenol connector, as shown in Figure 4-1 on page 4-6.

 To connect the RJ21X interface to the control unit, you must build a wiring field between the RJ21X interface and the control unit using a 66-type block (RJ21).
 This field converts the female amphenol connector to sets of four 1-pair modular jacks.
+Issue 1 August 1998